-Bridging loans are most commonly used for purchase or investment in property.
+A bridging loan is most commonly used for the purchase or investment in property.
 For instance, if you want to buy a new home, you need some funds to complete the purchase by selling your old home.
 It may take a long time to sell your old home because of formalities, or you may not find a buyer.
 To avoid the delay in the purchase of new property, a bridging loan can be a perfect solution.
 With a bridging loan, you can borrow money against your old home and can use this amount as a payment for a new home.
 As soon as the sale of your old home is completed, you can repay the loan amount.

 Uses Of A Bridging Loan

 Usually, a bridging loan is used to purchase a property, but it can be used for other purposes as well, including:

 - Refurbishment of a property to sell it quickly

 - Purchase of a property that would not secure a mortgage in current condition